- Home /

-The Australian Men’s Sheds Association (AMSA) has administered the Australian Government National Shed Development Programme (NSDP) on behalf of the Australian Government since 2010.
-To date a total of twenty one rounds have been finalised and $6,681,285.00 (GST excl.) has been provided to assist new and existing Sheds.
-Under the NSDP, the Australian Government will allocate $800,000 (GST excl) in the 2017/2018 financial year.
-A funding pool of $400,000 (GST excl) per round enables applicants to apply for a wide range of items and services.
+The Australian Men’s Sheds Association (AMSA) manages the Australian Government Department of Health National Shed Development Programme (the NSDP) on behalf of the Australian Government Department of Health.
+Since 2010, a total of twenty one rounds have been finalised and $6,681,285.00 (GST excl.) has been provided to assist new and existing Sheds.
+Under the NSDP, the Australian Government will allocate $1,000,000 (GST excl.) in the 2020/2021 financial year.
+There will be two funding rounds each allocating $500,000 (excl.
+GST).